 They are numbered and mostly reserved for use by the hotel guests.
 Some sections are open to everyone, but you have to pay to use them.
 They all look very pretty and are well kept.

 Regardless, I still preferred to go to the free beach.
 Unless you are a hotel guest and can use the allocated beach for free, there is really no need to pay.
-Especially, when you have a fantastic beach a bit further away.
+Especially, when you have a fantastic free beach a bit further away.

 One other point to take into consideration is that these organised beaches are primarily for families with children.
 So, if you want to have a peaceful and relaxing time, you really have to stay away from these beaches.

 Finally, when in Italy, one has to eat an ice-cream.
 Truly, the ice-cream in Italy is the best that you can get in the whole world.
 Italians have mastered it to perfection.
 Adler is a famous ice-cream shop, in Viale Dante.
 If you are there and feel like having an ice-cream, go to this place and try it.
-It is excellent.
+It’s excellent.